How to Draw Use Case Diagram?

 Case Study

-In order to demonstrate the idea of business goals identification more effectively, we will use a case study to guide you through the whole tutorial.
-Here is the background information of the case study:
+To demonstrate the idea of business goals identification more effectively, we will use a case study to guide you through this tutorial.
+Here is the background information for the case study:

 With the aim of reducing teachers' workload, Hello World School is planning to introduce an online test system.
 During a meeting between an analyst and the principal, the principal expresses the requirements of the system to the analyst:

-The principal wants an online system where teachers can create tests online and then assign to any student at any time.
-Furthermore, students can take the assigned tests from the system and teacher can assess the students' performance through the system.
+The principal wants an online system where teachers can create tests online and then assign them to any student at any time.
+Furthermore, students can take the assigned tests from the system, and teachers can assess the students' performance through the system.
 Most importantly, with this online system, teachers can re-use the tests in the future to save as much time and effort as possible.

 What is a Use Case Diagram?

-At its simplest, a Use Case Diagram acts as a blueprint that represents how various users interact with the system and to provide an overview of the business goals.
-There are basically 3 main components to draw a Use Case Diagram, namely, use case, actor and association.
-Use case is actually simple wordings, usually one word or two that concretely describe an objective user's goal in a system in order to earn measurable results of value.
+At its simplest, a Use Case Diagram acts as a blueprint that represents how various users interact with the system and provides an overview of the business goals.
+There are basically three main components to draw a Use Case Diagram: use case, actor, and association.
+A use case is actually simple wording, usually one or two words that concretely describe an objective user's goal in a system in order to earn measurable results of value.
 In other words, it is a summary of what the user wants.
-Moreover, an actor is the participant who interacts with the system to achieve the goal (as represented by a use case) and an association is used to portray the relationship among an actor and a use case.
+Moreover, an actor is the participant who interacts with the system to achieve the goal (as represented by a use case), and an association is used to portray the relationship between an actor and a use case.

 Benefit of a Use Case Diagram

-Since a single system usually involves more than one users and achieve multiple goals, one key benefit in using Use Case Diagram is that it makes the presentation of user needs easier, helping everyone knows what the whole system is about and time for producing detail explanation in words is saved.
+Since a single system usually involves more than one user and achieves multiple goals, one key benefit of using a Use Case Diagram is that it makes the presentation of user needs easier, helping everyone know what the whole system is about and saving time for producing detailed explanations in words.

 1. Open the Use Case Diagram page in UeXceler.
 If you are not currently opening UeXceler, select UeXceler > UeXceler from the toolbar first, and then open the Use Case Diagram page.